-Pastoral villages are disappearing as they struggle with food sovereignty.
-In Kani Sard, a village just two miles from Jarmo (where wheat was domesticated around 8,000 B.C.), women make bread with bags of flour marked “Switzerland.”
-Subsistence farming is increasingly difficult with dwindling local support and resources.
-Lack of water has driven more than half of Kani Sard’s population to the city in the past few years.
+In Kani Sard, a village two miles from Jarmo (where wheat was domesticated around 8,000 B.C.), women make bread with bags of flour marked “Pakistan”.
+Along with lack of water and limited agricultural land, dwindling government support has threatened local farming.
+More than half of Kani Sard’s population has left for the cities in the past few years.

 Jarmo, a neolithic farming site in northern Iraq’s foothills, is believed to be one of the world’s earliest farming villages.
 Archaeologists have found evidence of domesticated wheat and seed storage that date from around 8,000 B.C.
-Providing ancient farmers with security and stability, Jarmo’s proto-seed bank and cultivated wheat indicate that the region’s agriculture allowed for the birth of civilization.
 Today, whether by genetic modification or by law, farmers cannot save seeds from many crops.

 A museum in Halabja commemorates the 5,000 people killed in 1998, when Saddam launched chemical attack designed to eradicate a population in northern Iraq.
 Today, uncertainties linger about persistent soil contamination: villages are abandoned, and farmers have been slow to re-cultivate the once-fertile region.
 Yet Halabja is hopeful, filling orchards with pomegranates and apricots, and weapons canisters with garlands of green.

-Since antiquity, local herbalists have prescribed the abundant, edible milk thistle (Silybum marianum) for many ailments.
-Modern Iraqi pharmacology research expands on traditional applications, identifying its seeds as an effective treatment for liver disease.
-Dr Ali Askari, a former professor at a College of Agriculture, predicts that its cultivation could be more profitable than wheat, a crop that is no longer generating revenue for the region.
+Since antiquity, herbalists have prescribed milk thistle (Silybum marianum).
+Modern Iraqi pharmacology research expands on traditional applications, identifying its seeds as a treatment for liver disease.
+Dr Ali Askari, a former professor at the College of Agriculture, predicts that it could be more profitable than wheat, a crop that is no longer generating revenue for the region.

 If northern Iraq is an oasis of peace in a volatile region, then its urban parks—moments of green in the grey—provide an analogous respite in the concrete city.
 The locations of some are especially meaningful.
 Park Daik (Mother Park), a lush garden, is cultivated on soil previously occupied by a Saddam-directed prison.
 At the center is a monument to the future stands: a woman holding a baby, sculpted as if she were growing from a tree, surrounded by lavender.
 Nearby, in Park Azadi (Freedom Park), a landscape of orchards and ponds fills the footprint of a former execution field.